ansari14/YouTube-Clips-Generator-with-sentiment-analysis/README.md

 A Flask web application that automatically generates engaging Instagram-ready clips from YouTube videos using sentiment analysis.

+**Created entirely using Cursor AI without writing a single line of code!**

 ## Features

 - Automatically identifies the most engaging moments in YouTube videos